kahlil/grunt-guides/scripts/01-getting-started.md

 ## Next Steps

 Awesome you configured your first Grunt task and executed it!
-I hope you can feel all that power at your fingertips now and ar excited about the ways that Grunt can help you!
+I hope you can feel all that power at your fingertips now and are excited about the ways that Grunt can help you!

-In the upcomming Grunt Guides I will show you how to configure more tasks for your project.
+In the upcoming Grunt Guides I will show you how to configure more tasks for your project.
 Please go to gruntjs.com/grunt-guides to find more guides and follow us on Twitter @gruntjs.